Configuring INVENTORY

 Can I Use the Unit Queue and Limited Availability Simultaneously?

-Enabling the Bed & Unit Management setting will also hide the Use Custom Fields on Program Availability settings on the MODIFY COMMUNITY QUEUE page because this setting is not compatible with the Unit Queue.
+When the Bed & Unit Management picklist is set to “Optional” or “Required,” the system will hide the Use Custom Fields on Program Availability settings on the MODIFY COMMUNITY QUEUE page.